paulovn/artifact-manager/README.md

 individually from branch to branch).
 Location info for each artifact in the project tree is preserved.

-It has been designed to play nicely with project hosted in a PDIHub Git repository (i.e. it manages the files that cannot go into PDIHub since they are binary artifacts), but can also be used independently.
+It has been designed to play nicely with a project hosted in a PDIHub Git repository (i.e. it manages the files that cannot go into PDIHub since they are binary artifacts), but can also be used independently.